wdv4758h/pypy-extradoc/talk/pycon-il-2016/talk.rst

 * https://bitbucket.org/pypy/numpy + pypy

-* I have been working on it since 2011
+* I have been working on it since 2011, together with many others

 * Replaces ndarray, umath with builtin modules